sharduldalal/BISIPythonProgramming/README.md

 DiabetesPedigreeFunction: A function that scores likelihood of diabetes based on family history
 Age: Age in years
 Outcome: Class variable (0: the person is not diabetic or 1: the person is diabetic)

+For the Python Project in the Algonuin College.